happo/docs/website/docs/cypress.md

 - Set a `HAPPO_NONCE` environment variable, to tie individual runs together.
 Any string unique to the build will do.
-- After the whole test suite is done, call `npx happo-cypress finalize`.
+- After the whole test suite is done, call `npx happo-e2e finalize`.
 Make sure that the same `HAPPO_NONCE` environment variable is set as for the individual builds.